xing/hops/plugin/readme.md

 };
 ```

 The plugin's constructor takes a single options object as an argument, which is also passed along to the template.
-These options are also overrideable The supported options are documented below.
+These options are also overridable using a hops field in your package.json.
+The supported options are documented below.

 ### Options